mohdmuiz11/WashNClean/README.md

 > - Implement a useEffect state that it always update total price when changing the weight and service type

 b) Nor Bedriah Binti Munadi
-> - Design of the UI of Homepage, FAQ, Weather Snippets and Profile
+> - Design of the UI of Homepage, FAQ, Weather Snippets and Profile.
 > - Implement the API for the weather snippets from https://openweathermap.org/
 > - Implement the ScrollView function for UI FAQ screen.
 > - Implement data sending and receiving from OpenWeatherMap through Search Site function in the UI Weather Screen.